-Granted, they may change their minds a few times before they commit to a decision.
+Granted, they may change their minds a few times before they commit to a decision and that is perfectly normal.

 But the sooner high school students start down their career path, the sooner they will find out what they like and what they do not.